icon_notification notification-animation 2

 Funds available in FCNR (B) are freely repatriable.
 Transfer of funds from FCNR (B) to an NRE account or vice versa is allowed.

-Can I transfer funds from my NRO account to an NRE or NRO account?
+Can I transfer funds from my NRO account to an NRE?

-NRO to NRE transfer: Rental income, dividends from investments, pension, interest from fixed deposits (FD) and bank accounts, among others deposited in an NRO account classify as current income.
-These funds can be freely transferred to an NRE account without any limit.
-Other balances in an NRO account can be repatriated abroad or transferred to an NRE account up to USD 1 million per Financial Year.
+NRO to NRE transfer: Rental income, Income/dividend from investments, pension, interest from fixed deposits (FD) and bank accounts, among others deposited in an NRO account classify as current income which can be transferred to an NRE account without any limit.
+Other balances in an NRO account can be repatriated (transferred) to an NRE account or abroad upto USD 1 million per Financial Year (April–March), this would be subject to source of fund.

-You may consult with your bank for requirement of Form 15 CA/CB at the time of transfer of funds from NRO to the NRE account.
+You may consult with your bank for the requirement of Form 15 CA/CB at the time of transfer of funds from the NRO to the NRE account.

 Can I appoint a resident Indian as a mandate holder to operate my accounts and make investments on my behalf?